missionpinball/mpf-docs/index.rst

    different versions of MPF.
 You're currently viewing the version for MPF |version|.
 If this is not the version of MPF you're using, that's ok, since we note when specific features and versions were added.
-However, you can view older versions of the docs that correspond to older versions of MPF if you want.
+However, you can view other versions of the docs that correspond to specific versions of MPF by clicking the "Read the Docs" link in the lower left corner of the page.

    More on MPF doc versions is :doc:`here </versions/docs>`.